-In addition, the report of our independent registered public accounting firm with respect to our financial statements appearing at the end of this prospectus contains an explanatory paragraph stating that our recurring losses from operations, negative cash flows from operations and accumulated deficit, raise substantial doubt about our ability to continue as a going concern.
+In addition, as described in the footnotes to our financial statements, and noted in the report of our independent registered public accounting firm with respect to our financial statements appearing at the end of this prospectus contains an explanatory paragraph stating that our recurring losses from operations, negative cash flows from operations and accumulated deficit, raise substantial doubt about our ability to continue as a going concern.
 If we are unable to raise additional capital or sufficient capital in this offering, our business, financial condition and results of operations will be materially and adversely affected and we will need to obtain alternative financing or significantly modify our operational plans to continue as a going concern.
 Further, even if we successfully complete and receive the net proceeds from this offering, given our planned expenditures for the next several years, including, without limitation, expenditures in connection with our clinical trials of KPI-121 0.25% and KPI-121 1.0% and preclinical and clinical development of KPI-285, our independent registered public accounting firm may conclude, in connection with the preparation of our financial statements for fiscal year 2015 or any other subsequent period that there is substantial doubt regarding our ability to continue as a going concern.